feross/render-media/README.md

 An optional `file.length` property can also be set to specify the length of the file in bytes.
-This will ensure that `render-media` does not attempt to load large files (>200 MB) into memory, which it does in the "blob" strategy.
+This will ensure that `render-media` does not attempt to load large files (>200 MB by default) into memory, which it does in the "blob" strategy.
 (See discussion of strategies below.)

 `rootElem` is a container element (CSS selector or reference to DOM node) that the